 Elaine Del Valle is a director, producer, writer and casting director.
 She first garnered critical acclaim with her autobiographical, Off-Broadway stage play, "Brownsville Bred” for which she won the 2011 HOLA award for excellence in playwriting, and was named "Trendsetter" at the Multi-Cultural Media Forum.
 The play chronicles Elaine's true Nuyorican (New York-Puerto Rican) coming-of-age amidst the deteriorating backdrop of 1980's Brownsville Brooklyn.
-“Brownsville Bred” was subsequently published as a YA novel and a quarter-finalist in Publisher's Weekly BookLife Prize (2020).
+“Brownsville Bred” was subsequently published as a YA novel and a quarter-finalist in Publisher's Weekly BookLife Prize (2020), and named "Most Inspirational Young Adult Book" by the International Latino Book Awards.
 The novel is now a part of Creative Writing and American Latino Cultural studies in public schools.
 Her books are also a part of the Latinx House (2020) library featured at major film festivals around the world.

 Elaine has a gift for combining humor and emotion.
 She has won numerous Best Director and Best Short Film awards.
 Elaine’s short, “Me 3.769”, has screened in competition at top tier festivals and premiered on HBO in 2019.

 As the owner and operator of Del Valle Casting, Elaine has become the go-to person for up-and-coming diverse talent and rising stars for many high profile brands, studios and agencies.
 Elaine was featured in the PBS documentary "Beating The Odds", alongside luminaries such as Michelle Obama.
 Ebby Magazine called her a "Tour De Force".

 In 2019 Miami News Times named her as 1 of 5 "Filmmakers to Watch”.